vinx-2105/backup-utlity/README.md

 1. Full
 2. Incremental

-The project is currently very limited in its scope -
+The project's scope is -

 1. Uses a SQLite backend to save data about backup configs and backups
 2. Allows taking a simple full backup of a directory